 Safety - First!

-Hancock-Wood Electric Cooperative asks that you help us maintain a safe distance between your foliage and power lequipment.
-We contract with Plant Growth Management to ensure these safety measures are met.
-These experts leave door hangers and attempt to meet with you prior to performing work on your property, and they will work with you to utilize growth retardant and planned trimming to preserve many of your favorite plants and trees.
+Hancock-Wood Electric Cooperative asks that you help us maintain a safe distance between your foliage and power equipment.
+We contract with Asplundh to ensure these safety measures are met.
+These experts leave door hangers and attempt to meet with you before performing work on your property, and they will work with you to utilize growth retardant and planned trimming to preserve many of your favorite plants and trees.

-If you have any questions about tree trimming or foliage retardant methods, contact them at 419-257-5019.
+If you have any questions about tree trimming or foliage retardant methods, call our office.

 To keep lovely landscaping safe, let's plan ahead